blackstream-x/pyxelate/docs/pixelate-images.md

 In the left panel, the image is loaded, and an indicator is displayed.
-You can grab the indicator and drag it around, or resize ist, or create a new selection
+You can grab the indicator and drag it around, or resize it, or create a new selection
 (depending on the value of the "Drag on the canvas to" option).

 On the right panel, you can choose another image,